Deltarune: Chapter 1 – The Beginning

-The game begins with a voice prompting the player to create an avatar, but the "vessel" is ultimately discarded, as "no one can choose who they are in this world".
-Instead, the player is given control of human teenager Kris, who arrives to school late.
-After being paired up with their delinquent monster classmate Susie for a group project, their teacher, Alphys, sends the two to get supplies.
-However, the supply closet shuts behind them and they fall into a strange realm—the Dark World—where they meet the dark prince Ralsei.
-He tells them of a prophecy stating that the three of them are heroes destined to close the geyser-like Dark Fountains that give form to the Dark Worlds.
-A new Dark Fountain has created a Dark World next to Ralsei's, ruled by the tyrannical King.
-Susie, uninterested in Ralsei's prophecy, joins King's son Lancer in fighting Kris and Ralsei, but both are convinced to change sides and join the party.
+The game begins with a voice prompting the player to create an avatar, but the "vessel" is ultimately discarded, as "no one can choose who they are in this world."
+Instead, the player is given control of human teenager Kris Dreemurr, who arrives at school late.
+After being paired with their delinquent monster classmate Susie for a group project, their teacher Alphys sends them to get supplies.
+However, they fall into a strange realm within the supply closet, called a Dark World, where they meet the dark prince Ralsei.
+He welcomes them to his empty Castle Town and tells them of a prophecy, in which they are three heroes destined to seal the geyser-like Dark Fountains that sustain the Dark Worlds.
+A new Dark Fountain has created a Dark World next to Ralsei's, ruled by the tyrannical King, and threatens to upset the balance between the Light and Dark Worlds.
+An uninterested Susie joins King's son Lancer in opposing Kris and Ralsei, but both are eventually convinced to change sides and join the party.

-Lancer refuses to confront his father or to see his new friends hurt, so he imprisons them in King's dungeon.
-Susie frees Kris and Ralsei and fights Lancer, but reconciles with him and promises not to hurt King.
-The three confront and defeat King, who remains unrepentant.
-After sealing the Dark Fountain, Kris and Susie wake in an unused classroom.
-The room is filled with objects resembling characters, suggesting that Dark Worlds are reflections of ordinary rooms, and their inhabitants, known as Darkners, are simply objects within those rooms.
-That night, after returning home, Kris rips out their soul (which remains controlled by the player), locks it away, and draws a knife.
+Unwilling to confront his father or see his new friends hurt, Lancer betrays the party and imprisons them in King's dungeon.
+After freeing Kris and Ralsei, Susie fights Lancer, but reconciles with him and promises not to hurt King.
+The three confront and defeat King, who remains unrepentant even after being spared.
+After sealing the Fountain, Kris and Susie wake up in an unused classroom filled with objects resembling the Dark World's inhabitants.
+That night, after returning home, Kris rips out their soul (represented as a red heart and directly controlled by the player), locks it away, and draws a knife.